People are often frustrated by the fact that it's usually men who are interviewed by the media or asked to present at conferences and not women.

 We are convinced that there are a lot more competent women around than just those who speak in public.
 Girls need female role models, women need the assurance that another view on the topic, ie theirs, is equally relevant.

 Events need more diversity.
-The main aim of the "Speakerinnen-List" to increase the visibility of women* in the field of public speaking.
+The main aim of speakerinnen.org is to increase the visibility of women in the field of public speaking.
 With the help of our list it will be easier for organisers to find female experts to speak at their events.
-We also want to actively invite women* to speak more often and in public about their area of expertise.
+We also want to actively invite women to speak more often and in public about their area of expertise.